 Indeed author and TV action psychic detective actress Noreen Renier's efforts to seek sanctions against a particular skeptic and critic --- one she has fought in 12 different courtrooms for almost three decades --- have repeatedly been rejected over the past decade.

-Noreen Renier has claimed in previous testimony of having paranormal super powers but her previous testimony also has includes admitting to using exaggerated claims.
+While Dale Jensen of the Zobrist Law Group in Charlottesville Virginia represented psychic Noreen Renier, she herself has claimed in previous testimony of having paranormal super powers and yet also admitted to using exaggerated claims.

-His 69-page appeal filing for his client was also rejected on April 18, 2012 before the U.S. Court of Appeals for the Fourth Circuit.
+Attorney Dale Jensen then scrambled back with a 69-page appeal filing for his client which was also rejected on April 18, 2012 before the U.S. Court of Appeals for the Fourth Circuit.
 The court instead ruled in favor of a party who had entered a far more concise 9-page brief.
+They literally laughed at his legal reasoning during one hearing.

 One non-court reader who reviewed the arguments filed by the two opposing parties noted they were at opposite ends in style.
 “One was all over the map with cotton candy allegations and apparently no successful foundations versus a very concise filing written with superior arguments and legal foundations by the attorney opposing Renier.
 The outcome may have been clear even to a first year law student.”